 Boosting Police Budgets

 In addition to fighting crime, supplementing police budgets seems to be behind this operation.
 In 2013, police seized almost $100,000, using a tactic known as civil forfeiture.
-Under civil forfeiture, someone does not have to be convicted or charged with a crime to permanently lose his property.
+Under civil forfeiture, an individual does not have to be convicted or charged with a crime to permanently lose his property.
 In fact, the cash seized during Rolling Thunder funds future operations.
 The amount of cash taken from these operations has varied wildly, ranging from $25,000 in 2012 to more than $3 million in 2007, the operation’s first year.

-Furthermore, probable cause is the same standard used for a search warrant and is far lower than the “beyond a reasonable doubt” evidentiary standard used in criminal convictions.
+Probable cause is the same standard used for a search warrant and is far lower than the “beyond a reasonable doubt” evidentiary standard used in criminal convictions.
 In addition, law enforcement in South Carolina can keep up to 95 percent of the proceeds from forfeited property, leading to a perverse incentive to “police for profit,” instead of the fair administration of justice.